iichikong/iichikong/README.md

 - 👋 Hi, I’m @iichikong
 - 👀 I’m interested in scientific computing
 - 🌱 I’m currently learning statistics and scientific computing
-- 📫 How to reach me at my email keigo.ando@stonybrook.edu
+- 📫 How to reach me at my email keigo.ando [at] stonybrook.edu

 <!---
 iichikong/iichikong is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.